Skip to content

 llmagent.WithAddSessionSummary(true), // Inject summary as system message.

-llmagent.WithMaxHistoryRuns(10), // Keep last 10 runs when summary exists.
+llmagent.WithMaxHistoryRuns(10), // Limit history runs when AddSessionSummary=false

 )